 Some people have few symptoms if they stay away from triggers.

-Some people need to take medications.
+Some people need to take medicines.

 Asthma has no cure.
 But most of the time, symptoms can be controlled.